ietf-wg-elegy/rfc8989bis/draft-ietf-elegy-rfc8989bis.md

 Board (IAB), Internet Engineering Steering Group (IESG), IETF Trust, and the IETF LLC Director.
 These four committees form the senior leadership of the IETF.
-A key actor in the process is the Nominating Committee (NomCom), which nominates a single candidate for each open position from the pool of volunteers, subject to confirmation by other bodies.
+A key actor in the process is the Nominating Committee (NomCom), which nominates a single candidate for each open position, subject to confirmation by other bodies.

-NomCom voting members are themselves volunteers that have met certain eligibility requirements.
-The actual NomCom is selected at random from the pool of eligible volunteers, with restrictions to ensure that no more than two volunteers with the same primary affiliation are chosen.
+NomCom voting members are volunteers that have met certain eligibility requirements.
+The actual NomCom is selected at random from the pool of eligible volunteers.
+Thus, it is important that members of the pool be IETF participants likely to have knowledge of IETF processes and Tao.
+There are restrictions to ensure that no more than two volunteers with the same primary affiliation are chosen.

 {{Section 4.14 of RFC8713}} requires that volunteers must have attended three of the previous five in-person meetings.
 In practice, this has meant that the volunteer picked up their registration badge.
-Current members of the Internet Society Board of Trustees, IETF Trust, LLC Board, IAB, and IESG are ineligible.
+Current members of the Internet Society Board of Trustees and bodies for which the NomCom nominates members are ineligible.

 {{?RFC8989}} specified an experiment in the wake of six consecutive fully online meetings from 2020 to 2021, where the traditional interpretation of the